juliuskoskela/42-init/README.md

 # General instructions

-You must use terminal commands only to solve all the exercices in this subject.
+You must use terminal commands only to solve all the exercises in this subject.

 There are three types of questions in this project.
 You can identify the type of answer expected thanks to a color code: